karthikbalaji-optisol/real-estate-agent/readme.md

 ### Running with Docker Compose

-1. Copy `.env.example` to `.env` in the root directory and populate it with your specific API keys, OAuth secrets, database credentials, and any required LLM configuration headers.
+1. Copy `.env.example` to `.env` in the root directory and populate it with your specific API keys, database credentials, and any required LLM configuration headers.
 2. Start the platform using Docker Compose:
    ```bash
    docker-compose up -d --build